jermnelson/Colorado-Springs-Friends-Meeting-Website/2011/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

             specific causes and donations to other organizations should continue to be a Monthly Meeting responsibility.
-However, the Yearly Meeting should also provide an orderly way—preferably with full involvement by Monthly Meetings—for discerning whether the Yearly Meeting should support a specific concern or make a donation to another organization.
+However, the Yearly Meeting should also provide an orderly way, "preferably with full involvement by Monthly Meetings" for discerning whether the Yearly Meeting should support a specific concern or make a donation to another organization.